acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * Convene a telecon at the next reasonable moment.
 * As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Prepare a CAP to power back on the DPA-B and submit it for review.
-This CAP should also put ACIS into "thermal standby mode" before executing.
-If the shutdown occurs during an observation that utilitizes the side B FEPs, or if a subsequent observation requests them, the active BEP may execute a watchdog reboot and it may be necessary to warm boot the BEP.
+* Prepare a CAP and submit it for review.
+The steps in the CAP will depend on whether or not the active BEP has executed a watchdog reboot.
+This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs, or if a subsequent observation requests them.

+  1. If the BEP has not executed a watchdog reboot, the steps should be:

+     - Turn on DPA side B (|dpab_on|_)

+  2. If the BEP has executed a watchdog reboot, the steps should be:

+     - Stop the science run and power down the FEPs and video boards (|standby|_)
+     - Turn on DPA side B (|dpab_on|_)
+     - Warm-boot the BEP and start a DEA housekeeping run (|warmboot|_).

+  At this point in the mission (Jan 2017), it is standard practice to power off unused FEPs to reduce power consumption and keep the electronics temperatures lower.
+For this reason, it is believed that it is safe to power on the DPA side B during a science run that does not use these FEPs.
+If this practice is changed later in the mission, this procedure may have to be revisited.
 * Execute the CAP at the next available comm.

 Impacts